 On this visit I was drawn in by the familiar similarities between Berlin and New York – face-paced atmosphere, young and open-minded people.
 Anything goes in Berlin; you can be whoever you want to be without judgement.

 Berlin also has a vibrant culture, hipster vibe, cutting-edge architecture, fabulous and affordable food, intense nightlife and a tangible history.
 And that is why I love it!

 When it comes to transportation, Berlin surpasses New York by far.
 The metro is much cleaner and more efficient.
 My hostel (Jugendgästehaus Lichterfelde) was about 10km outside the city, but it was no problem getting to the city center with the U-Bahn and S-Bahn lines.
 They come every 5-10 minutes during peak hours and are meticulously on time.
 The generous german breakfast at my hostel made me feel even better about the commute!

 One thing that surprised me about the metro system is that you don’t pass through barriers to enter.
-Because of this, it can be tempting to not buy a ticket.
-To be honest, I only bought one half the time.
-But there are very strong penalties if you’re caught without, so maybe don’t risk it.
+Because of this, it can be tempting to not buy a ticket, but there are strong penalties if you’re caught without.
+I wouldn’t risk it.

 I completely loved my three days in Berlin, although they were too short.
 Here are the best things to do in Berlin.

 City Center and Major Sites

 To get your bearings on your first day, start by taking a stroll of the city center and major landmarks.

 Start at the Brandenburg Gate, an 18th-century monument and one of the most well-known landmarks in Germany.